mariosoaresreis/nodejs-nestjs-backend/README.md

 TO RUN THE APPLICATION:
 Go to project's root, in the same level where the file Dockerfile is located:

 Copy a file name .env.
-Inside .env type:
+Them, inside file .env type:
 MONGO_CONNECTION_URI=<mongodb connection string you have access> and save